denoland/deno_install/README.md

 ```

 #### When does this occur
-During the `instal.sh` process, `unzip` is used to extract the zip archive.
+During the `install.sh` process, `unzip` is used to extract the zip archive.

 **How can this issue be fixed?**
 You can install unzip `brew install unzip` or `apt-get install unzip -y`